Cancer of the Colon or Rectum

-Colorectal cancer (cancer of the colon or rectum) is the third most common cancer in men and women.
-The average person has 1 chance in 17 of developing it.
+The average person has 1 chance in 17 of developing Colon Cancer.
 When discovered in its early stages, colon cancer is usually treated with surgery and often cured.
 Unfortunately, many people have no symptoms until the disease reaches an advanced stage and starts spreading to other organs such as the liver or lungs.

 Cancer begins in cells, the building blocks that make up tissues.
 Tissues make up the organs of the body.
 Normally, cells grow and divide to form new cells as the body needs them.
 When cells grow old they die, and new cells take their place.

 Sometimes, however, the process goes wrong.
 New cells form when the body does not need them, and old cells do not die when they should.
 These extra cells can form a mass of tissue called a tumor.

 Tumors are either benign or malignant.
 Benign tumors are rarely life-threatening and most of them can be removed.
 Once removed, they usually don’t grow back.
 Benign tumors don’t invade the tissues around them or spread to other parts of the body.
 On the other hand, malignant tumors are cancerous and may be life-threatening.
 They often can be removed, but sometimes grow back.
 Cancer cells can break away from a malignant tumor and spread to other parts of the body by entering the bloodstream or the lymphatic system where they can form new tumors.

 When colorectal cancer spreads outside the colon or rectum, cancer cells are often found in nearby lymph nodes.
 If cancer cells have reached these nodes, they also may have spread to other lymph nodes or other organs.
 Colorectal cancer cells most often spread to the liver.

 The most common symptom of colorectal cancer is… nothing.
 That’s why screening is so important.
 When symptoms occur, they include: